mtulio/mtulio.labs/docs/articles/ocp-idp-aws-oidc.md

 (InvalidIdentityToken) when calling the AssumeRoleWithWebIdentity operation: Couldn't retrieve the verification key from your identity provider
 ```

-The managed service OIDC should access a public endpoint to retrieve the public keys, if for some reason it’s unable to access when doing the AssumeRoleWithWebIdentity, the STS API will raise the error above to the caller.
+The managed service OIDC should access a public endpoint to retrieve the public keys, if for some reason it’s unable to access when doing the `AssumeRoleWithWebIdentity`, the STS API will raise the error above to the caller.

 Q: Can I restrict the OIDC's bucket policy to restrict access publicly?

 No. The IAM OIDC requires a public endpoint HTTPS to retrieve the JWKS.
-If you want to use a private bucket, you should choose one option, as described in the problem statement, to expose those files.
+If you want to use a private bucket, you should choose one option, as described in the problem statement, to expose those configurations and public keys.

 Q: How can I make sure the service account's token is working to access AWS resources?

+Steps described on the troubleshooting section above:

 1. Get the ServiceAccount token
 2. Make the API call AssumeRoleWithWebIdentity